 Joseph Pohl, digital marketing specialist for Residential Acceptance Corporation in Tampa, Florida, said that APR is an important number for borrowers shopping for fixed-rate mortgages or investigating a cash-out refinance.

 That’s because APR provides a more accurate picture of what a loan will actually cost you.
 If you are considering a refinance, for instance, APR can help you determine whether the monthly savings on your mortgage payment are worth the cost of refinancing.
 You can also use APR to compare refinance offers from several different lenders to help choose the one that will provide you with the biggest monthly savings at the lowest cost.

-Pohl said that the math behind APR is fairly complicated.
+Pohl said that the APR formula is fairly complicated.
 Lenders amortize their fees out over the life of a loan as if they were additional payments.
 You don’t really have to understand what that means.
 You just need to understand that a lower APR means a more affordable loan.

 “Basically, the APR represents a one-time charge for the lender’s prepaid finance charges required to close the loan,” Pohl said.

 Joe Parsons, senior loan officer with PFS Funding in Dublin, California, said that the fees typically included in APR include processing and underwriting charges, document-preparation fees, points that consumers pay to get a lower interest rate, mortgage insurance, escrow fees and wire fees.